vahlers/hsh-cubevis-frontend-public/docs/README.md

 ### Add hierarchies within dimensions

 In a dimension there could be internal hierarchies that group values of a dimension by some kind.
-A very obvious example would be to group IPs by their bits.
+A very obvious example would be to group IPs by their bytes.
 A more sophisticated idea, that also needs additional data is the grouping of IPs by their origin, for example a country or state.
 Given these hierarchies, there could be filters applied to the data in respect to the internal groups.
 Since these hierarchies are not present in the data yet it was not in the scope of the final product.

 ### Display all entries of all cubes in parallel coordinates